undercontr/directus-operation-unique-slugify/README.md

-# Directus Operation Extension: Update Slug
+# Directus Operation Extension: Unique Slugify

-This Directus operation extension ensures that the `slug` field of a collection is unique by generating a slug based on the `title` field.
+This Directus operation extension ensures that the `slug` (another field can be selected) field of a collection is unique by generating a slug based on the `title` (another field can be selected) field.
 If the generated slug already exists, it appends a numeric suffix to make it unique.

 ## Features